vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/leidecker.md

 167. The basis of this form of magic is furnished by the as sumption of a secret correspondence between the saktis of the universe and the sounds of the (Sanskrit) language, or, rather, the letters of the [Sanskrit) alphabet.
 We may even speak of an identity of s'aktis and sounds and not merely of a correspondence between them.
 The philosophical reason for this identity is as follows.
 There are the two highest fornis of Shiva's manifestation (see note 127), parāsakti as the sun total of all objects and parāvāc as the sum total of the corresponding words.
 As these two are ultimately identical, so also the different saktis which have their origin in parāsakti and forin the world of objects and the individual sounds which have their origin in parāvāc and constitute the world of speech.
 He who masters all sounds by rightly making use of the mantras (ie, the magic formulas) which are made up of them, is master also of the whole circle of s'aktis and conse quently of the highest sakti as well.
 In the end, such mastery amounts to the same as having knowledge and leads, therefore, to s'aktipāta and, hence, to salvation.
 But the mantras as such represent merely a linkage of sounds which are totally ineffective.
 How they become effective is shown by our author in the ShSV. (cf. Iyengar, ShSV., p.
 358 with note and p.
 359).

-168. 'Perfect consciousness of the “I” (pīrra-ahan vimars'a) is the consciousness of the identity of self and universe.
-The real meaning of vimars'a is scrutiny, deliberation; cf. the vimars'ana of p.
+168. 'Perfect consciousness of the “I” (pīrra-ahan vimarś'a) is the consciousness of the identity of self and universe.
+The real meaning of vimarś'a is scrutiny, deliberation; cf. the vimarś'ana of p.
 246 which we have translated by meditation.
 The term is rendered by Barnett sometimes reflection', other times “intelligence'; Iyengar translates meditation,' 'discriminative inquiry,'' consciousness.'

 18